-The LTC3716 uses a constant frequency, current mode step-down architecture with the two output stages operating 180 degrees out of phase.
-During normal operation. each top MOSFET is turned on when the clock for that channel sets the RS latch, and turned off when the main current comparator, I1, resets the RS latch.
-The peak inductor current at which I1 resets the RS latch is controlled by the voltage on the I{TH} pin, which is the output of error amplifier EA.
-The EAIN pin receives the voltage feedback signal, which is compared to the internal reference voltage by the EA.
-When the load current increases, it causes a slight decrease in V{EAIN} relative to the 0.6V reference, which in turn causes the I{TH} voltage to increase until the average inductor current matches the new load current.
-After the top MOSFET has turned off, the bottom MOSFET is turned on until either the inductor current starts to reverse, as indicated by current comparator l2, or the beginning of the next cycle.
+The LTC1929 uses a constant frequency, current mode step-down architecture with inherent current sharing.
+During normal operation, the top MOSFET is turned on each cycle when the oscillator sets the RS latch, and turned off when the main current comparator, I_1 , resets the RS latch.
+The peak inductor current at which I1 resets the RS latch is controlled by the voltage on the I{TH} pin, which is the output of the error amplifier EA.
+The differential amplifier, A1, produces a signal equal to the differential voltage sensed across the output capacitor but re-references it to the internal signal ground (SGND) reference.
+The EAIN pin receives a portion of this voltage feedback signal at the DIFFOUT pin which is compared to the internal reference voltage by the EA.
+When the load current increases, it causes a slight decrease in the EAIN pin voltage relative to the 0.8V reference, which in turn causes the I{TH} voltage to increase until the average inductor current matches the new load current.
+After the top MOSFET has turned off, the bottom MOSFET is turned on for the rest of the period.

-The top MOSFET drivers are biased from floating bootstrap capacitor C_B , which normally is recharged during each off cycle through an external diode when the top MOSFET turns off.
-As V{IN} decreases to a voltage close to V{OUT} , the loop may enter dropout and attempt to turn on the top MOSFET continuously.
-The dropout detector detects this and forces the top MOSFET off for about 500ns every tenth cycle to allow C_B to recharge.
+The top MOSFET drivers are biased from floating bootstrap capacitor C_B , which normally is recharged during each off cycle through an external Schottky diode.
+When V{IN} decreases to a voltage close to V{OUT} , however, the loop may enter dropout and attempt to turn on the top MOSFET continuously.
+A dropout detector detects this condition and forces the top MOSFET to turn off for about 400ns every 10th cycle to recharge the bootstrap capacitor.

-The main control loop is shut down by pulling the RUN/SS pin low.
-Releasing RUN/SS allows an internal 1.2 μ A current source to charge soft-start capacitor C{SS} .
+The main control loop is shut down by pulling Pin 1 (RUN/SS) low.
+Releasing RUN/SS allows an internal 1.2 μ A current source to charge soft-start capacitor C{SS}.
 When C{SS} reaches 1.5V, the main control loop is enabled with the I{TH} voltage clamped at approximately 30% of its maximum value.
-As C{SS} continues to charge, the I{TH} pin voltage is gradually released allowing normal, full-current operation.
+As C{SS} continues to charge, I{TH} is gradually released allowing normal operation to resume.
+When the RUN/SS pin is low, all LTC1929 functions are shut down.
+If V{OUT} has not reached 70% of its nominal value when C{SS} has charged to 4.1V, an overcurrent latchoff can be invoked as described in the Applications Information section.